There are three ways how files can be uploaded into a media library:

 1. For the purposes of this example, try uploading another file into the pictures folder by copying it using Windows Explorer or any other file manager.

 2. If you go back to the Media library administration interface, you will see the file present in the list.
 As you can notice, this file is marked with the warning () icon indicating that the file has not been imported yet.
 This means that the file has not yet been registered in the database.
-Such files can't be used on the site and have to be registered first.
+Such files can not be used on the site and have to be registered first.
 This happens only to externally uploaded files, files uploaded via the administration interface are registered in the database automatically.

 To register the file, you have to click the Import button, which creates the file's record in the database.
 Please note that the files are not physically copied into the database, they remain in the file system only and a record linking to the physical file is created in the database.